interviewxayaio-alt/XayaPlay_MVP_1.0/README.md

 # 👨‍💻 Developer

-Built with passion by the EverdreamSoft Team.
+Built with passion by the Xaya Team.

 ---